-With focus aimed at fortifying recruiting efforts and strengthening Cal Poly’s frontcourt game, Paul Fortier – a veteran player of 17 European seasons – is in his first year as associate head coach with the Mustang men’s basketball program.
+With focus aimed at strengthening recruiting efforts and continually improving Cal Poly’s frontcourt game, Paul Fortier – a veteran player of 17 European seasons – is in his second year as associate head coach with the Mustang men’s basketball program.

-“Paul is a talented, experienced and professional coach and the perfect fit for our program as a teacher, mentor and recruiter,” fifth-year Cal Poly head coach Joe Callero said.
-“On the floor, Paul will help develop our young post players and as a recruiter, he will help maintain our out-of-state contacts and strengthen our California relationships.
-With the addition of coach Fortier’s leadership, I look forward to the continued progress of Mustang basketball and see a bright future for our program.”
+“Paul is a talented, experienced and professional coach and a perfect fit for our program as a teacher, mentor and recruiter,” sixth-year Cal Poly head coach Joe Callero said.
+“On the floor, Paul helps develop our post players and as a recruiter, he helps maintain our out-of-state contacts and strengthens our California relationships.
+With Paul’s leadership, I look forward to the continued progress of Mustang basketball and see a bright future for our program.”

-Fortier arrived on the central coast in June after serving as an assistant at Washington for eight seasons.
-Tasked with developing Washington’s post players, Fortier’s protégés include Philadelphia 76ers center Spencer Hawes (selected 10th in the 2007 NBA Draft by Sacramento) and Memphis Grizzlies forward Quincy Pondexter (selected 26th in the 2010 draft by Oklahoma City).
-Fortier also groomed forward Jon Brockman (selected 38th in the 2009 NBA Draft by Portland; currently with French club Limoges CSP) and forward Matthew Bryan-Amaning, an All-Pac-12 first team selection and the conference’s Most Improved Player honoree for the 2010-11 season.
+Fortier arrived at Cal Poly in June 2013 after serving as an assistant at Washington for eight seasons.
+Tasked with developing Washington’s post players, Fortier’s protégés include Los Angeles Clippers center Spencer Hawes (selected 10th in the 2007 NBA Draft by Sacramento), Memphis Grizzlies forward Quincy Pondexter (selected 26th in the 2010 draft by Oklahoma City) and Los Angeles Clippers guard C.J.
+Wilcox (selected 28th in the 2014 draft).
+Fortier also groomed forward Jon Brockman (selected 38th in the 2009 NBA Draft by Portland; currently with French club Élan Chalon) and forward Matthew Bryan-Amaning, an All-Pac-12 first team selection and the conference’s Most Improved Player honoree for the 2010-11 season.

 During eight seasons in Seattle, Fortier assisted Washington to four NCAA Tournament appearances, including Sweet 16 showings in 2006 and 2010.
 Washington compiled three 25-plus win seasons with Fortier on the bench.